Joaquin98/Covid-19/README.md

 - c : Confirmed Cases

 #### Option2:
-- time : The X Axis are Dates.
+- time : The X axis are dates.
-- max : The X Axis represent the days after the first death/confirmed case of every country, and the focus is on the country with more days.
+- max : The X axis represent the days after the first death/confirmed case of every country, the focus is on the country with more days.
-- min : The X Axis represent the days after the first death/confirmed case of every country, and the focus is on the country with less days.
+- min : The focus is on the country with less days.

 ### Examples: